elixir-europe/rdmkit/pages/your_role/principal_investigator.md

  * Anticipate the ethical and legal aspects of your project in an early stage, like protecting human data against unauthorised access.
  * Consider a common work environment and lab notebook, to limit the risk of information loss and unauthorised access, and start creating metadata from the beginning of a project.
  * Ensure maximum reproducibility, such as data organisation, data documentation and providing workflows and code.
- * Share data as it allows others to build upon your work, enables meta-analysis, increases visibility and it is a requirement for grant funding.
+ * Share data as it allows others to build upon your work, enables meta-analysis, increases visibility as it is a requirement for grant funding.

 ## Data management guidance